DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Preliminaries

 \subsection{Modularity}

-Modularity~\cite{newman2006modularity} is one of the most widely utilized criteria to evaluate the quality of a community structure for a given network.
-Modularity is designed to measure the strength of dividing a network into communities.
+Modularity~\cite{newman2006modularity} is a widely used criteria to evaluate the quality of given network community structure.
 Community structures with high modularity have denser connections among vertices in the same communities but sparser connections among vertices from different communities.
 Given network $G=(V, E)$, its modularity is defined as follows: